Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 - `mkdir restart/ocean`
 - `mkdir restart/coupl`

-Model output will be written in `history` (`atmos` for the atmosphere etc.), while restart files will be written in `restart` (`atmos` for the atmosphere etc.).
+Model output will be written in `history` (`history/atmos` for the atmosphere etc.), while restart files will be written in `restart` (`restart/atmos` for the atmosphere etc.).

 ## Launching the simulation

 While in the run directory, submit the job (`qsub pbs.foam16p.script`).
 You can check the run status using `qstat`(and will be happy at that time to see a proper run name, defined above).
 To abort the run, `qdel job-ID`, with `job-ID`being the job number (e.g. 7013515) obtained with the command `qstat`.

 It will take approximatively 4 days to run for 2000 model years.
-Output is written in the `history`output directories (one file every 3 to 4 minutes).
+Output is written in the `history` output directories (one file every 3 to 4 minutes).
 Useful information can be found during the run in output files `om3.out.4_8.0`and `pccm.out.0720000`.

 Should the simulation crash, see [section below](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#debugging).